-Your IoT Sensor Data Export Jobs on Tools.Valarm.net will automatically send your measurements to your favorite web storage services, like Dropbox, Amazon S3, Google Drive, FTP servers, and Microsoft OneDrive.
+Your IoT Sensor Data Export Jobs on Tools.Valarm.net will automatically send your measurements to your favorite web storage services, like Dropbox (covered in this tutorial below), Amazon S3, Google Drive, FTP servers, and Microsoft OneDrive.

 In this tutorial you’ll learn step-by-step how to set up an export job to automagically upload your sensor information to your Dropbox folder.
 You can choose to do your exports manually or at regular time intervals.

 We’ll go over the key steps for this Dropbox export job software feature.
 If you want more details about the whole software feature, or would like to use Google Drive, have a gander at this HowTo guide for exporting to Google Drive.

 You can see in the screenshot the sample data for the IoT sensor device that we’ll be using in this demo.

 Your Export Jobs software feature is on your Device Manager page.

 On your Export Jobs page, you’ll see your list of export jobs you’ve got currently set up.
 In the demo screenshot you’ll see we already have an Export Job for exporting to a Google Drive folder.